kwonchungli/kwonchungli.github.io/_pages/about.md

 Research Interest
 ======
 I am broadly interested in theoretical aspects of machine/statistical learning and optimization, with emphasis on fundamental questions well motivated by real applications.
-Specifically, I have been focused on theoretical questions arising from statistical inference of latent variable models, and reinforcement learning in partially observable systems.
-I believe in some nice connections between these two problems.
+I am particularly interested in real-world challenges in reinforcement learning: in particular, partial observation issues.
+My current effort is put on unraveling the underlying complexities inherent in learning within such environments, as well as seeking for practical algorithms to overcome such challenges.
 I also work on optimization theory.
-Currently, I am particularly interested in developing practical algorithms for bilevel-programming, and its application to real-world examples that involve nested optimization problems.
+Currently, I explore fully first-order algorithms for bilevel optimization, and its application to reinforcement learning.

 News
 ======
+- (10/17/23) I gave a talk at INFORMS Annual Meeting 2023.

 - (4/24/23) Three papers accepted to ICML 2023.

 - (3/09/23) I gave a talk at KAIST AI Institute.